Students in special education need your help!

 In order to help families navigate the waters of special education, we need your support!

 Missouri Disability Empowerment Foundation has created the Special Education Legal Advocacy Fund.
 This fund will be used to provide grants to tackle systemic issues present in the current special education system in Missouri by providing funds for professional advocates and lawyers to assist families with these issues.
 These donations may also be used to support an Education Clinic.
 To be able to do this, MoDE Foundation needs your help in funding these grants.
-Our goal is to be able to start awarding grants the beginning of 2022.
+Our goal is to be able to start awarding grants late 2021/beginning of 2022.

 Want to help, but unsure of the amount?
 Here is a guide to help.